Before we talk about the books you’ve chosen, what do you understand by racism?

 If you go back to the origins of racist classifications in the 17th century and into the Enlightenment, what we find there, in the so-called laws of nature are classifications of plants, of animals, and also of human beings.
 What scientists saw were humans who were ‘negro’; those who were yellow, ‘Asiatics’; and white Europeans.
 The classification put white Europeans at the top of the hierarchy.
 The philosophers and scientists, most of whom had never met a black person, perpetuated myths about this hierarchy.

-You’ve chosen Karl Popper’s The Open Society and Its Enemies as your first book about racism.
+You’ve chosen Karl Popper’s The Open Society and Its Enemies as the first of your books about racism.
 Why did you choose that?

 Popper is a very personal choice.
 I saw him lecture at the London School of Economics.
 I was a working class boy who was given the chance of going to university in the early eighties and attended the LSE.
 I had a sense of being different.
 I had a sense of self that my grandfather helped instill – he was old school Labour, and a communist.
 He thought that you should make something of yourself in the world, to take what you have and make an impact.
 My father was German, raised in Nazi Germany, so I have a very clear sense of the wrongs that were committed in Nazi Germany.
 Karl Popper was a grand figure of philosophy at the LSE then.
 I was already prepped to receive his wisdom as I knew he’d come from Vienna, I knew he was a refugee from Nazism, so it was a natural association.
 So there were very personal reasons I had for going to hear him lecture.